-The cost of each expedition is approximately \$100.00 plus food.
-Students studying this course will miss approximately six days of scheduled lessons whilst on camp.
+Further Information: The cost of each expedition is approximately \$70.00 plus food.
+Students studying this course will miss approximately 6 days of scheduled lessons whilst on camp.
 Students are required to catch up on any work missed in other subjects while they are on camp.
 Attendance at both camps is a compulsory part of Outdoor Education.
 Failure to do so may result in being withdrawn from the course, or not achieving a passing grade.

-Note: You will need to complete an application process to formally enroll in the course.
+Note: You will need to complete an application process to formally enrol in the course.

-Subject: Personal Sport and Development 1 (Sports Science and Exercise Physiology) Length of Course: emester (10 credits) Pre-Requisites: A passing grade (C or higher) in previous year study in this subject area SACE Board of SA Code: ILN10 Course Leads to: Personal Sports Development 2
+Faculty: Health and Physical Education (continued) Stage 1 Subject: Physical Education 1 Length of Course: Semester (10 credits) Pre-Requisites: C grade or higher in Year 10 PE SACE Board of SA Code: 1PHD10 Course Leads to: Stage 2 Physical Education, Stage 2 Sports Studies (Coaching and Development)